LaunchCodeEducation/java-web-development/docs/_sources/assignments/tech-jobs-console.rst.txt

 You’ve completed your first two tasks!

-Let's assume you demonstrated the updated application or the Company Team, and they noticed a feature that could be improved.
+Let's assume you demonstrated the updated application for the Company Team, and they noticed a feature that could be improved.
 When searching for jobs with the skill ``JavaScript`` some results were missing (e.g. the Watchtower Security job on line 31 of the CSV file).
 The search methods turn out to be